Skip to content

 The crng_init counter has three states: 0 (unseeded), 1 (early seeded, ~128 bits of entropy, usable but not fully initialized), and 2 (fully seeded, 256 bits).
 The transition is 0 → 1 → 2.
 After crng_init reaches 2, the pool is periodically reseeded from new entropy, but the CRNG output is already cryptographically indistinguishable from random.

 The CRNG (Cryptographically Secure Random Number Generator) uses ChaCha20 as its stream cipher.
-Per-CPU CRNGs (added in 5.14) allow fast, lock-free generation:
+Per-CPU CRNGs (added in 5.18, replacing an earlier per-NUMA-node design) allow fast, lock-free generation:

 /* struct crng — internal type, wraps ChaCha20 state; not a public kernel API */